dat-ecosystem-archive/docs/rfcs/README.md

 ## The Process

-TL;DR: write up an RFC
+TL;DR: write up an RFC markdown file, submit a github PR, revise per review, community either accepts (merges PR) or does not (closes PR).

 * Fork this git repository
 * Copy `rfcs/template.md` to `text/0000-my-proposal.md` (don't chose the "next"